-- Enabling AEMO to undertake more thorough data verification, which is likely to increase the accuracy of data published on the Bulletin Board.
-If stakeholders have a higher level of confidence in Bulletin Board data, then they may be able to use it for more applications, including to inform trading decisions.
-More data verification by AEMO may also reduce the effort required by market participants to undertake their own data verification, or corroborate data with other sources.
-To the extent that there is more trading or market participants experience costs savings, there is the potential of these savings to be passed on to consumers. - Making it easier for new participants to enter the market.
+• New participants may be able to more easily enter the market.
 By providing stakeholders with a better understanding of the supply and demand balance for gas and making it easier for them to obtain information to trade in gas services, market entry costs may be reduced.
 Consumers would be expected to benefit from greater competition in the use and provision of gas services.